ankyra/escape-docs/content/docs/what_is_escape.md

 slug: what-is-escape
 type: "docs"
 toc: true
-next: /docs/how-does-it-work/
+next: /docs/how-does-escape-work/
-nextLabel: How Does It Work?
+nextLabel: How Does Escape Work?
 ---

 Escape is a cross-cloud release engineering kit that aims to reach a few goals: